Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Theoretical Formulation

 \subsection{Smoluchowski Equation under Gravity}

+The configuration of the particle is entirely determined by independent variables $\Rhc$ and $\bm{n}$.
 Due to the Brownian motion, $\Rhc$ and $\bm{n}$ evolve in a stochastic manner.
 Let $\psi( \Rhc,\bm{n},t)$ denote the probability density function of finding the particle at position $\Rhc$ and orientation $\bm{n}$ at time $t$.
-The particle dynamics are entirely governed by the hydrodynamic force \eqref{hydrodynamics} and gravitational force (gradient of Eq. \eqref{eqn;2.3}).
-Following Onsager's variational principle (\cref{principle}), the probability density $\psi$ evolves according to the Smoluchowski equation~\eqref{sm_eq}.
-We adopt the rotational relaxation time $\tau_{\mathrm{r}}$ as the reference time scale
+The particle dynamics is governed by the hydrodynamic force \eqref{hydrodynamics} and gravitational force (gradient of Eq. \eqref{eqn;2.3}).
+Following Onsager's variational principle (\cref{principle}), the probability density $\psi$ evolves according to the Smoluchowski equation:

-In the presence of gravity, the system has two other characteristic time scales.
-One is the \emph{reorientation time} defined by